 Shaq Sculpture Designer: Why the Diesel Is 10 Times Stronger Than Michael Jordan

-When wondering how I might die one day, the image typically involves my body being swallowed up by a mountain of empty pizza boxes or fast food wrappers.
+When wondering how I might die one day, the image typically involves my body being swallowed up by a mountain of empty pizza boxes or fast-food wrappers.
 Now, I'm forced to consider the notion of a 1,500-pound Shaquille O'Neal falling on my head.

-Today, the Los Angeles Lakers and AEG will officially christen a statue commemorating the legacy of the Hall of Fame center in a ceremony in front of the Staples Center.
-The bronze recreation of O'Neal, designed by Omri Amrany and Julie Rotblatt Amrany, joins statues of Magic Johnson, Kareem Abdul-Jabbar, Jerry West, Oscar de la Hoya and Lakers announcer Chick Hearn in the arena courtyard across from the L.A.
+On Friday, the Los Angeles Lakers and AEG will officially christen a statue commemorating the legacy of the Hall of Fame center in a ceremony in front of the Staples Center.
+The bronze recreation of O'Neal, designed by Omri Amrany and Julie Rotblatt-Amrany, joins statues of Magic Johnson, Kareem Abdul-Jabbar, Jerry West, Oscar de la Hoya and Lakers announcer Chick Hearn in the arena courtyard across from the L.A.
 Live entertainment complex.

 So you can understand my trepidation about walking underneath a massive bronze Shaquille O'Neal in earthquake-prone Los Angeles.